patrykwozinski/dev-recruitment/README.md

 <p align="center">
 <sub>
-  Inspiracją do utworzenia poniższego zbioru pytań i odpowiedzi było repozytorium <a href="https://github.com/trimstray/test-your-sysadmin-skills">Test your admin skills</a>.
-Wersję dla developerów przygotował <a href="https://github.com/patrykwozinski">@patrykwozinski</a>.
-Wszelkie sugestie zmian, nowych pytań czy uzupełnień odpowiedzi bardzo miło widziane.
+  The inspiration to create the following set of questions and answers was <a href="https://github.com/trimstray/test-your-sysadmin-skills">Test your admin skills</a> repository.
+The developer version has been prepared by <a href="https://github.com/patrykwozinski">@patrykwozinski</a>.
+Any suggestions for changes, new questions or additions of answers are very welcome.
 </sub>
 </p>